SakshamAgrawall/CryptoCurrency_Dashboard/README.md

-# Almabetter Capstone Project - Cryptocurrency Dashboard
+# Capstone Project - Cryptocurrency Dashboard

 This is an Cryptocurrency Dashboard website that allows users to view cryptocurrency trends through graphical representation.
 ## Deployment